neirrek/PiWeb/README.md

-Web
+PiWeb
 =====

 PiWeb is a Sinatra-based Ruby webapp to be installed on a Raspberry Pi in order to remotely control its GPIO pins.
 This allows to control relay modules to switch devices on and off.

 ## Installation Prerequisite

 In order to install PiWeb on your Raspberry Pi, you first have to ensure that the WiringPi GPIO interface library is already installed.
-To check this, execu te the following command on your Raspberry Pi using a SSH connection:
+To check this, execute the following command on your Raspberry Pi using a SSH connection:

 ```
 gpio -v